jjmedinaariza/modelling_book/docs/09-logistic.md

-#Logistic regression
+# Logistic regression

-##Introduction
+## Introduction

 In previous sessions we covered the linear regression model, that you can use when you are modeling variation in a numerical response variable.
 In this session we are going to introduce logistic regression, which is a technique you may use when your outcome or response (or dependent) variable is categorical and has two possible levels.

 In criminology, very often you will be interested in binary outcomes (e.g., victim/no victim, arrested/not arrested, etc.) and want to use a number of predictor variables to study these outcomes.
 It is then, helpful, to understand how to use these models.
-Logistic regression is part of a broader family of models called **generalised linear models** -because they can all be expressed with the mathematical equation we used for a line.
+Logistic regression is part of a broader family of models called **generalised linear models**.
+You should read the Wikepedia entry for this concept [here](https://en.wikipedia.org/wiki/Generalized_linear_model).

 With logistic regression we are modelling the probability of belonging to one of the levels in the binary outcome.
 For any combination of values for our predictor variables the model will estimate a probability of presenting the outcome of interest.
 To fit this model we use maximum likelihood.
 This handout does not focuses in explaining the mathematics behind the method.
 Those are important but in this introductory module we only provide an introduction to the technique.